What is baldness?

 Baldness is hair loss, or absence of hair.
 It’s also called alopecia.
 Baldness is

-usually most noticeable on the scalp, but can happen anywhere on the body where hair
+usually most noticeable on the scalp, but it can happen anywhere on the body where

 What causes baldness?

-Generally, the earlier hair loss begins, the more severe the baldness will become.
+Generally, the earlier hair loss starts, the more severe it will become.

 What are the symptoms of baldness?

 Depending on the type, the symptoms of baldness will vary.
-There are several types
+There are male and female

-- Male-pattern baldness.
+Male-pattern baldness.
 Male-pattern baldness is usually inherited.
-The condition may begin at any age.
+The condition may start at any age.
 Hair

-loss often begins on the front, sides, or on the crown of the head.
+loss often starts on the front, sides, or on the crown of the head.
 Some men may develop

 a bald spot or just a receding hairline.
 Others may lose all of their hair.